ezralalonde/material-ui-day-time-table/README.md

 # Material-UI Day Time Table

 A flexible Material-UI component that displays information in the style of a day-planner.
-It hopefully takes the pain out of manually specifying colspan values manually.
+It hopefully prevents the pain out of manually specifying colspan values.

 ![Day Time Table](/screenshot.png?raw=true "Sample Output")